College Students and Self-Esteem in NYC

 These factors can magnify underlying self-esteem vulnerabilities—but they also make growth possible.

-With the right support, students can develop a more cohesive, confident sense of self that not only improves their college experience, but sets the foundation for adulthood.
+With the right support, students can develop a more cohesive, confident sense of self that improves both their college experience and their transition into adulthood.

 When to Seek Support

-If self-esteem is affecting academic performance, relationships, or overall well-being, it may be worth exploring therapy.
+If self-esteem is affecting academic performance, relationships, or overall well-being, therapy may be helpful.

 Working with a therapist who understands both the emotional and developmental aspects of self-esteem can help students: